3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 $150 monthly per person | $50 monthly per person |

 A reasonable amount is $150 monthly per person for groceries and $50 monthly per person for eating out.
-(This number is based on my own experience and the data I’ve gathered from surveying other families.)
+(This number is based on my experience and the data I’ve gathered from surveying other families.)

 This may vary based on where you live and the type of food you buy.
 But it’s a starting point.